P. JEFFREY GOLDSTEIN

 Barry’s connection to music began in the early 1960’s when he played trumpet in his high school band and later the Gainesville Youth Orchestra.
 He was also a member of The Barracuda’s, a rock ’n roll band that played for local events and parties and were regulars at a local bar.
 He grew-up with other local band members, some of which have gone on to national fame.
 He is, and always has been a frequent concert-goer and maintains a fascination with music to this day.

-Founder & Building Historian
+Secretary & Director, Building Historian

 Melanie Barr has been a Historic Preservation Consultant since 1979 when she graduated with her Master’s degree from the University of Florida in Urban and Regional Planning with an emphasis on downtown revitalization and historic preservation.
 Her interest in historic preservation began in 1972 when she joined Historic Gainesville Inc. which was formed to save the Thomas Center from demolition.
 Melanie became a member of the Alachua County Historical Commission in 1981 and is currently the Vice Chair.
 She was also an early member of the Gainesville Historic Preservation Board.